Experience-Monks/jam3-testing-tools/README.md

 <sup>*TIP* - `beefy foo` is shorthand for `beefy foo.js`</sup>

-This should serve the file at `localhost:9966`.
+This will serve the file at `localhost:9966`.
 Now you can save the `test.js` file and reload the browser to see the results in the console.
-Beefy is useful for quick development, and for modules that are harder to automate (like WebGL code, user interactions, etc).
+Beefy is useful for rapid prototyping, and modules that are harder to automate (like WebGL code, user interactions, etc).
+It's also a good way to deliver [demo / example code](https://github.com/mattdesl/gl-sprite-text/blob/4391360417ce3416b87b602155847e5785dc40a3/package.json#L46-L47) to the user.

 It's typically a good idea to save these tools locally, so that anybody cloning your repo is running the same versions you are.